 Mechanisms for providing the company with support from the owner banks have been established.
 These comprise the obligations resting on the owner banks to provide the company with liquidity and capital as and when required.
-The owner banks exercise a dynamic ownership of EBK.
-This will ensure an annual adjustment of the shareholding of the individual bank and OBOS so that it corresponds to the owner bank's share of the residential mortgage portfolio in FBK.
+The owner banks exercise a dynamic ownership of EBK, where adjustment of the shareholding of the individual bank is adjusted twice a year so that it corresponds to the owner bank's share of the residential mortgage portfolio in EBK.